Propane Gas Bottle – How Do LPG Cylinders Work – Gas in Bottle

 Heat is absorbed through the propane gas bottle walls and into the liquid.

-The larger the propane tank or the fuller the propane tank, the more gas that can be vaporised at a given temperature.
+The larger the propane tanks or the fuller the propane tanks, the more gas that can be vaporised at a given temperature.

 Vaporisation tables are used to match the required vaporisation rates to the corresponding propane gas bottle size.